SunYuri97/SunYuri97.github.io/_pages/about.md

 [**Project**](https://www.worldrobotconference.com/static/upload/file/20250524/1748020836133834.pdf)
 - In this competition task, the pig undergoes passive motion on a treadmill.
 A 32-channel semi-invasive EEG acquisition system is used to collect electrocorticographic (ECoG) signals from the pig's left motor cortex.
 Through soft timing synchronization, a motion capture system simultaneously records joint motion signals from 8 channels on the pig's right forelimb and hindlimb.
 Participants are required to decode the angles of these 8 joints based on the EEG signals.
-- National Champion (Grand Prize)​​.
+- National Champion (Grand Prize)​​, 2025.
+- National Runner-up (First Prize), 2024.
 </div>
 </div>